 \section{Abstract}

 We describe a general procedure for computing renormalized curvature integrals on Poincar\'e--Einstein manifolds.
 In particular, we explain the connection between the Gauss--Bonnet-type formulas of Albin and Chang--Qing--Yang for the renormalized volume, and explicitly identify a scalar conformal invariant in the latter formula.
-Our approach constructs scalar conformal invariants that are divergences at any Einstein manifold; these imply that the scalar invariant in the Chang--Qing--Yang formula is not unique in dimension at least eight.
+Our approach constructs scalar conformal invariants of weight $-n$ on $n$-manifolds, $n \geq 8$, that are natural divergences; these imply that the scalar invariant in the Chang--Qing--Yang formula is not unique in dimension $n \geq 8$.
 Our procedure also produces explicit conformally invariant Gauss--Bonnet-type formulas for compact Einstein manifolds.